gaopengcuhk/Unofficial-Pix2Seq/README.md

 # Step 1
 Starting from DETR, we add bounding box quantization over normalized coordinate, sequence generator from normalized coordinate, auto-regressive decoder and training code for Pix2SEQ.

+## How to use?
+Install packages following original DETR and command line is same as DETR.

 ## Released at 26th, Seq
 Porblem to be solved : 1) better logging 2) correct padding, end of sentence, start of sentence token 3) efficient padding 4) better organization of code